 Use air cleaners, purifiers, and filters.
-Choose an air cleaner or purifier that has an appropriate clean air delivery rate (CADR) and use high-efficiency particulate air (HEPA) filters to help keep your space clean.
-Existing furnaces and HVAC systems can filter the air when operating for long periods and using upgraded filters.
-Use the Guide to Air Cleaners in the Home for information on choosing the right equipment for your space.
+Choose an air cleaner or purifier that has an appropriate clean air delivery rate (CADR) and use high-efficiency particulate air (HEPA) filters to help keep the air in your space clean.
+Existing furnaces and HVAC systems can also work to filter the air when operating for long periods if high-efficiency filters are used.
+Use the EPA's Guide to Air Cleaners in the Home for information on choosing the right equipment for your space.

 Limit outdoor work and exercise.
-To decrease the amount of exposure to unhealthy air particles, limit, pause, or reschedule outdoor activities when air quality is poor.
+To decrease the amount of exposure to unhealthy air particles, limit, pause, or reschedule outdoor activities.

 Wear a mask.
+The type of mask you wear matters.
 If you must go outside when air quality is unhealthy, properly fitted high filtration masks such as N95s, KN95s, and KN94s provide the best protection.